 Remember, the right knowledge and proactive measures can help you preserve your hard-earned money, maintain financial stability, and avoid the stress of garnishment.
 Take control of your financial future by staying current on tax payments, monitoring your credit report, and creating a solid financial plan.

-If you’re facing bank account garnishment for back taxes, seeking help from an experienced tax attorney like Ronald Arthur Stearns Sr. PLLC can make all the difference.
-With knowledge in tax collection defense, collection alternatives, audit defense, and assistance with IRS tax law, Ronald Arthur Stearns Sr. PLLC can help you protect your bank account from garnishment and navigate the complexities of tax laws.
+If you’re facing bank account garnishment for back taxes, seeking help from an experienced tax attorney like Ronald Arthur Stearns, Attorney at Law can make all the difference.
+With knowledge in tax collection defense, collection alternatives, audit defense, and assistance with IRS tax law, Ronald Arthur Stearns, Attorney at Law can help you protect your bank account from garnishment and navigate the complexities of tax laws.

 Don’t let bank account garnishment control your life.
-Call 1 512-257-0570 for a consultation with Ronald Arthur Stearns Sr. PLLC and take control of your financial future today.
+Call 1 512-257-0570 for a consultation with Ronald Arthur Stearns, Attorney at Law and take control of your financial future today.

 In Texas, wages, Social Security Administration benefits, Veterans Administration benefits and Railroad Retirement Board benefits are exempt from garnishment.